-Central Luzon’s Approved Building Permits decrease by 25.0 percent.
+Central Luzon’s Approved Building Permits increased by 34.4 percent

-The total number of new constructions in Central Luzon was recorded at 2,956 during the first quarter of 2020, based on the preliminary results of construction statistics from approved building permits.
-This represents a decrease of 25.0 percent from the 3,943 constructions recorded during the same quarter in 2019.
+Central Luzon’s total number of new constructions was registered at 5,002 during the first quarter of 2022, based on the preliminary results of construction statistics from approved building permits.
+This represents an increase of 34.4 percent from the 3,722 constructions recorded during the same quarter in 2021.

-Among the provinces in the region, the most number of constructions was recorded in Bulacan at 973, accounting for almost one-third (32.9%) of the total.
-This was followed by Pampanga and Nueva Ecija with respective shares of 23.1 percent (682 constructions) and 18.9 percent (559 constructions).
-Figure 1 presents the distribution of the number of constructions by province for the first quarter of 2020.
+Among the provinces in the region, more than half (50.6%) of the constructions were recorded in Bulacan with 2,531 constructions during the quarter.
+It was followed by Pampanga and Tarlac with 20.1 percent (1,004 constructions) and 9.9 percent (497 constructions), respectively.
+Figure 1 shows the distribution of the number of constructions by province for the first quarter of 2022.

-The total value of constructions in the first quarter of 2020 was estimated at
+The total value of constructions in the first quarter of 2022 was estimated at PhP10.26 billion which represents an annual increase of 25.4 percent form the construction value of PhP8.18 billion in the first quarter of 2021.

-The construction value of residential buildings amounting to PHP3.43 billion, decreased by 16.7 percent compared with the PHP4.12 billion registered during the same period in 2019.
-The decrease was attributed to the drop in the construction value of residential condominium (100.0%), other residential (100.0%) and duplex/quadruplex buildings (71.3%).
+The construction value of residential buildings amounting to PhP5.50 billion, increased by 37.4 percent from the PhP4.00 billion value of the residential constructions during the same period in 2021.
+The increase was influenced by the growth in the construction value of duplex/quadruplex (307.2%), followed by apartment/accessoria (79.3%), and single house (23.3%).

-Average cost per square meter of Residential constructions went up by 6.7 percent
+Average cost per square meter of residential constructions decreased by 1.7 percent

 CONSTRUCTION STATISTICS FROM APPROVED BUILDING PERMITS